 On an ongoing basis, water would be used for cleaning PV panels and controlling dust (less than 1 acrefoot per year per project site).
-Some water would also be necessary to establish the tree/shrub visual buffers along portions of the Columbia Solar Project sites, as well as the native plants throughout the solar project sites.
-Project landscaping would consist of native and drought-tolerant species.
+Water would also be necessary to establish the tree/shrub visual buffers along portions of the Columbia Solar Project sites, as described above, as well as the native plant species throughout the solar project sites.
+Project landscaping would consist of native and droughttolerant species.
 Once established, the species would not require ongoing irrigation.
 The irrigation needs for landscaping establishment are assumed to last for 3 consecutive years following installation.

-Based on feedback from farmers familiar with growing conditions in Kittitas Valley (including landowners familiar with the conditions on the five Columbia Solar Project sites), assuming periodic irrigation for establishment purposes over a 3-year period, it is estimated that approximately 400 acre-feet of water per acre per year would be needed over this period to ensure plant establishment on the solar project sites.
+Based on feedback from farmers familiar with growing conditions in Kittitas Valley (including landowners familiar with the conditions on the five Columbia Solar Project sites), assuming periodic irrigation for establishment purposes over a 3-year period, it is estimated that approximately 400 acre-feet of water per site per year would be needed at a maximum over this period to ensure plant establishment on the solar project sites.
 These water needs are the same as the current water needs on the actively farmed project sites.

 With respect to operational water supply, as with the construction water supply, TUUSSO has considered a number of alternatives.
-Each of the Columbia Solar Project sites, except for the Fumaria Solar Project site, has on-site existing water allocations that TUUSSO may be able to use during operation for irrigation purposes.
-Given the costs of trucking water from an external source to each of the sites, TUUSSO would likely only pursue such a water source for irrigation needs for the Fumaria Solar Project site.
-Given the limited water needed for cleaning PV panels, TUUSSO will likely truck in water from municipal water sources for all of the project sites for this purpose.
+Each of the Columbia Solar Project sites, except for the Fumaria Solar Project site, has on-site existing water allocations that TUUSSO would be able to use during operation for irrigation purposes.
+Given the costs of trucking water from an external source to each of the sites, TUUSSO would only pursue such a water source for the very limited irrigation needs for the Fumaria Solar Project site.
+Given the limited water needed for cleaning PV panels, TUUSSO will likely truck in water from municipal water sources or from other off-site vendors with a valid water right for all of the projects for this purpose.
+In particular, water needs related to operation would be procured by TUUSSO's operations and maintenance (O&M) contractor (not yet selected) from a municipal water source or other off-site vendor with a valid water right and transported to the site in water trucks.
+As described above, a 4,000-gallon water truck, such as a Kenworth T440 with a Ledwell 4,000-Gallon Water Tank, would likely be used for water that will be trucked to the sites during operation.